Bob Evans (restaurateur): Accomplishments and community support

 Although Evans retired from the company in 1986, he remained actively involved in his community and with numerous causes.
 Evans encouraged local farmers to use more efficient livestock grazing techniques that are better for the environment.

 The only person in Ohio to be honored three times by the National Wildlife Federation, Evans spent more than 40 years preserving wildlife.
 He also planted seeds for the future of the agricultural industry through his support of youth organizations such as 4-H and FFA and his involvement in higher education.
 He was a former member of the Ohio Board of Regents, the state's public higher-education governing board.
 He also worked with college students at the Ohio State University's College of Food, Agricultural, and Environmental Sciences.
 He also supported many community organizations, including the Heart Fund, Ohio Society for the Prevention of Blindness, Arthritis Foundation, and Easter Seals.

 In 2005, Evans was honored by FAO as an inaugural "I'm a Child of Appalachia" honoree for his philanthropic efforts, entrepreneurial success, and support of improved access to higher education in the region.
 The "I'm a Child of Appalachia" campaign uses individual success stories to promote greater investment in the region to increase student access to postsecondary education.

 Death and burial

-Bob Evans died on June 21, 2007, three weeks after his 89th birthday, while being treated at the Cleveland Clinic in Cleveland, Ohio, from complications of a stroke and recuperating from pneumonia.
+Evans died on June 21, 2007, three weeks after his 89th birthday, while being treated at the Cleveland Clinic in Cleveland, Ohio, from complications of a stroke and recuperating from pneumonia.
 Bob Evans is buried in Mound Hill Cemetery in Gallipolis, Ohio.

 Upon learning of his death, Ohio governor Ted Strickland remarked: "Bob Evans was a true original.
 His life's work was bringing the warmth, hospitality, and good food of Ohio to rest of the nation.
 We here in Ohio are all proud of him and we are all deeply saddened by his passing."